sunfounder/esp-4wd/docs/source/app_control_python.rst

   :width: 250
   :align: center

-发送过程
+Sending
 ^^^^^^^^^

-我们再来了解一下ESP32 RDP是如何将自身的传感器数据发送给Sunfounder Controller。
+Let's take a closer look at how the ESP32 RDP sends its own sensor data to the Sunfounder Controller.

-**Step 1:创建遥控器**
+**Step 1: Create a remote control**

 Open the **ws.py** file and turn the code to line 25.
-Here, the equipment information and proofreading information of ESP-4WD Car are stored in the send_dict dictionary.（有部分被注释的内容未展示，请不要将它们删除。）
+Here, the equipment information and proofreading information of ESP-4WD Car are stored in the ``send_dict`` dictionary.

 .. code-block:: python